John Layfield: APA reunion (2003–2004)

-Bradshaw returned on the June 19, 2003 episode of SmackDown!, which saw him and Faarooq saving the Undertaker from the hands of Chuck Palumbo and Johnny Stamboli, reuniting the APA in the process.
-Bradshaw returned with a new look, cutting his long hair, returning it to its natural color, and going clean shaven.
+Bradshaw returned on the June 19, 2003, episode of SmackDown!, which saw him and Faarooq saving the Undertaker from the hands of Chuck Palumbo and Johnny Stamboli, reuniting the APA in the process.
+Bradshaw returned with a new look, cutting his long hair, returning it to its natural color blonde, and going clean shaven.
 On the June 26 episode of SmackDown!, the APA and the Undertaker defeated Stamboli, Palumbo and Nunzio.
-At Vengeance, Bradshaw won a bar room brawl match which featured Faarooq and a variety of mid-card superstars and other WWE employees.
-The duo lost to The Basham Brothers at No Mercy.
+At Vengeance on July 27, Bradshaw won a bar room brawl match which featured Faarooq and a variety of mid-card superstars and other WWE employees.
+The duo lost to The Basham Brothers at No Mercy on October 19.

-On the October 30 episode of SmackDown!, the APA defeated Big Show and Brock Lesnar by disqualification after Lesnar attacked Farooq with a steel chair.
+On the October 30 episode of SmackDown!, the APA defeated Big Show and Brock Lesnar by disqualification after Lesnar attacked Faarooq with a steel chair.
 On the November 13 episode of SmackDown!, Bradshaw defeated A-Train.
-At Survivor Series, Bradshaw was part of Kurt Angle's team, as they faced Brock Lesnar's team in a five-on-five tag team match.
+At Survivor Series on November 16, Bradshaw was part of Kurt Angle's team, as they faced Brock Lesnar's team in a five-on-five tag team match.
 Bradshaw managed to eliminate A-Train, before he himself was eliminated by Big Show.
 His team eventually won the match.
 Bradshaw was defeated by A-Train on the November 20 episode of SmackDown!, ending their brief feud.
 At WWE Tribute to the Troops on December 25, the APA defeated The World's Greatest Tag Team.